samueil-idris/samueil-idris/README.md

 - 👋 Hello there...
-- 👀 I’m interested in apps development & 2d games
+- 👀 Apps development & 2d games
-- 📫 How to reach me via moinsaat@gmail.com

 <!---
 samueil-idris/samueil-idris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.